A ‘barbed wire curtain’ rises in Europe amid war in Ukraine

 WARSAW, Poland (AP) — The long border between Finland and Russia runs through thick forests and is marked only by wooden posts with low fences meant to stop stray cattle.
 Soon, a stronger, higher fence will be erected on parts of the frontier.

-Earlier this month, Polish soldiers began laying coils of razor wire on the border with Kaliningrad, a Russian exclave wedged between Poland and Lithuania.
+Earlier this month, Polish soldiers began laying coils of razor wire on the border with Kaliningrad, a part of Russian territory separated from the country and wedged between Poland and Lithuania.
 Cameras and an electronic monitoring system also will be installed on the area that once was guarded only by occasional patrols of border guards.

 The fall of the Berlin Wall more than 30 years ago symbolized hope for cooperation with Moscow.
 Now, Russia’s war in Ukraine has ushered in a new era of confrontation in Europe — and the rise of new barriers of steel, concrete and barbed wire.
 These, however, are being built by the West.